 Unless you have a schedule conflict, everyone is expected to take the exams at the scheduled times.
-Excuses due to illness should be accompanied by a physician's note.
+Excuses due to illness must be accompanied by a physician's note.
 Makeup exams for other reasons will only be given in extraordinary circumstances.
-Students should contact their instructor as soon as possible in the event a makeup is needed and should always contact the instructor before the exam is given.
+Students should contact their lecturer as soon as possible in the event a makeup is needed and should always contact the instructor before the exam is given.
 Documentation of the emergency is required for the make-up exam to be considered for credit.
 Any other items submitted after their due date/time will not be accepted for credit.
+No makeup exam will be scheduled for students who don't stay in communication with their lecturer.